Federal Direct PLUS Loan

 Yes.
 Interest is charged on a Direct PLUS Loan beginning on the date of the first loan disbursement, and it continues to be charged during periods of deferment or forbearance.
 You may either pay the interest as it accrues (the Direct Loan Servicing Center will send you a quarterly interest statement), or you may allow the interest to be capitalized (added to your loan principal balance) at the end of the deferment or forbearance.
 Capitalization increases the total loan amount that you must repay.

 You will be able to choose from a variety of repayment plans that are designed to meet your individual needs.
 The Direct Loan Servicing Center will provide you with information on available repayment plans.

 35. How much will I have to pay each month?

 Your monthly payment amount on a Direct PLUS Loan will vary depending on the repayment plan that you choose and how much you borrowed.
-The table below shows estimated monthly payment amounts under the Standard Repayment Plan (fixed monthly payments over a 10-year repayment period) at various debt levels, based on the Direct PLUS Loan interest rate of 7.9%.
 You can obtain estimated monthly payment amounts for different debt levels or for other repayment plans by contacting the Direct Loan Servicing Center.

 36. Can I consolidate my Direct PLUS Loans with my other student loans?
 If so, when can I consolidate?